frankiecd86/windespair/_posts/2018-04-20-net-worth-april-2018.md

 **1. The stock market dipped.**
 From March 20th (I track my net worth around the 20th of every month) to April 20th, VTSAX decreased from $68.17 a share to $66.92, for a 1.83% loss.

-Most of my invested money is in VTSAX (I invest in it directly and 53% of my 401(k) plan is also in VTSAX) so I took a small hit.
+Most of my invested money is in VTSAX (I invest in it directly and 53% of my 401(k) is also in VTSAX) so I took a small hit.

 I'm in this for the long run, though, and in the long run the market always goes up!